tahuang1991/CSC_eff/README.md

    * Example2(for systematic -- bkg modeling): python Step2_PlotAll.py . bkg
    * Example3(for systematic -- sig modeling): python Step2_PlotAll.py . sig
    * Example4(MCTruth): python Step2_PlotAll.py ~/home/xxxxx/ mc
-5. Plots are in the result root file

 ## Organize the Result Plots
 To combine the data and MC results into one plot, one can use [DATAMCPlot.py](NtupleAnzScripts/DATAMCPlot.py).
 It oragnizes the plots made by [Step2_PlotAll.py](NtupleAnzScripts/Step2_PlotAll.py).
 The usage is